 Three Ways to Presoak Beans

-Quick Soak (Stovetop): In a large saucepan, cover dried beans with triple their volume of cold water.
+Stovetop HOT Soak (Recommended): In a large saucepan, cover dried beans with triple their volume of cold water.
 Bring water to a boil and cook beans, uncovered, for 2 minutes over medium heat.
 Remove pan from heat, cover, and soak beans for 1 hour.

-Quick Soak (Instant Pot): I'm not a big Instant Pot user; however, if I were using an Instant Pot to cook my beans, these are the directions I would follow.
+Instant Pot HOT Soak (Also good): I'm not a big Instant Pot user; however, when I do presoak my beans in my Instant Pot (and I have a couple of times) these are the directions I follow.